Since implementing safety tests and simulations for over 90 years—and creating the modern seat belt in 1959—

-the introduction of electric product lines across Volvo Trucks, Renault Trucks, and Mack Trucks, Volvo Group needed to address the limitations of roadside accident response.
-2D rescue cards can impede responders in critical moments.
+the introduction of electric product lines across Volvo Trucks, Renault Trucks, and Mack Trucks.
+The global

 The Current Limitations of Roadside Emergency Response

 With these electric product lines, Volvo Group identified an opportunity to address the current limitations of roadside emergency response.
 This vision has improved safety not just for drivers, but also for first responders and service technicians interacting with the electric trucks.

 Consider that when first responders arrive on the scene, they often encounter hazards such as high-voltage lines and charged batteries.
 With lives on the line and little time to act, first responders must identify those hazards, disengage high-voltage areas, and disconnect the battery before cutting into the vehicle for quick entry.

 To navigate less obvious dangers, responders have traditionally relied on printed 2D rescue cards.
 The limitations of these cards can introduce challenges that impede responders in critical moments.

 Particularly in the chaos of an emergency scene, the lack of noise in electric vehicles makes it difficult for first responders to determine whether the vehicle is running.
 And 2D manuals further complicate the rescue by limiting context into the inside of the vehicle.
 In emergencies where every second matters, first responders have no time to waste hunting through rescue cards for the information they need.
 And efficiency isn’t the only concern.
 Searching through folders of printed materials introduces opportunities for human error, and oversights could potentially place responders themselves in harm’s way.

 2D Rescue cards show all hazardous vehicle components but these can be difficult to identify on the physical truck.

 With long-term goals to be 100% safe as a company,